 On the opposite end of the spectrum, some designers opted for a “barely there” look, focusing on stripped back and minimal makeup.
 This choice was something of a surprise, given that fall and winter are usually the seasons when makeup trends go all out – but it’s nice to have a runway style that can be emulated in order to produce a look that is still suitable for the office.

 The simplest way to achieve this look is to be literal, wearing as little makeup as possible and allowing your natural skin to shine through.
 Alternatively, you could opt for a “no makeup makeup” look, where you use products to enhance natural features and correct any perceived flaws.

 For most women, choosing the color of mascara is a relatively simple choice; you either opt for black or brown.

-However, Dries Van Noten are among the designers who have very much decided that the “black or brown” choice is no longer sufficient, having featured brightly-colored lashes throughout their fall show.
+However, Dries Van Noten is among the designers who have very much decided that the “black or brown” choice is no longer sufficient, having featured brightly colored lashes throughout their fall show.
 In truth, this is not the first time that colorful mascara has attempted to break the mainstream; the trend has never really taken off in ‘real life’ – but perhaps this time is the charm?

 If you decide to give it a try, you have two options.
 The most common way of using colorful mascara is to opt for neutral, simple eyeshadow and eyeliner, so the mascara is able to stand out all the more.
 Alternatively, you could combine two trends and opt to color block, choosing two vastly different colors for your mascara and eyeshadow.
 It might well be worth experimenting and seeing which option you feel is best for you.